PMHARC’s 6 Cores function in an integrative fashion to promote Center cohesiveness and build the capacity to conduct collaborative research.

 The Administrative Core guides PMHARC’s activities and administrative processes, establishes guidelines for Core conduct and interactions, ensures that Cores implement PMHARC’s Specific Aims, goals, and short- and long-term objectives, and promotes effective inter-Core collaborations.
 The Administrative Core works collaboratively with the Community Advisory Board (CAB).
 Click here for a link to the CAB.

-Co-Directors: Michael Blank, PhD and David Metzger, PhD
+Director: Kelly Jordan-Sciutto, PhD and David S. Metzger, PhD

 The Developmental Core trains and mentors: new investigators entering the mental illness and HIV/AIDS fields; established investigators continuing ongoing work in these areas; and established investigators bridging to a new focus on comorbid illness.
 It will select 4-6 pilot projects each year to stimulate and support biological and behavioral studies of innovative, integrated treatments for comorbid mental illness/AIDS.